CoreWeave

 Setup

 Nydus configures the container runtime (containerd), to inspect the given container image at runtime.
-If Nydus recognizes the image as a Nydus-formatted image, then it will pull it using the Nydus image service.
+If Nydus recognizes the image as a Nydus-formatted image, then it will pull the image using the Nydus container image service.

 Nydus is also backwards-compatible - if Nydus recognizes that the image being pulled is a standard OCI image, then it will pull it normally; just as a normal configuration of the containerd runtime would.